thisisishara/github-regex-search-demo/README.md

 #  github-public-search-demo

-A simple Python script that searches public GitHub repos for a specific regex pattern
+A simple Python script that searches public GitHub repos for a specific query, timestamp, topics, and regex patterns
 <br>

 ##  Caution!